isawangyx/tp/docs/DeveloperGuide.md

     * Pros: Easy to implement.
     * Cons: May have performance issues in terms of memory usage.

-**Aspect: Linking bookings to patron:**
+**Aspect: Linking bookings to person:**

 * **Utilising list of integers for Ids:** Easier to store in memory.
     * Pros: `Person` class occupies less space in memory.
             Easier to save to JSON file.
-    * Cons: More steps required to access bookings under a given patron.
+    * Cons: More steps required to access bookings under a given person.

 ### Storage of Persons and Bookings